MosheBerman/Trollyze/README.md

 Trollyze
 ========

-Trollyze ("troll - eyes") is a FB comment anaylzer.
+Trollyze ("troll - eyes") is a FB comment analyzer.